-L-Tyrosine is an amino acid known for its nootropic benefits.
-As a master precursor to dopamine, epinephrine, and norepinephrine, it regulates a number of processes within your brain.
+L-Tyrosine is a non-essential amino acid known for its nootropic effects that are produced by the human brain naturally.
+As a master precursor to dopamine, epinephrine, and norepinephrine, it assists with various processes in your brain.
 These include mood, memory, and cognitive function.

-You may not know this, but Tyrosine is one of the most effective supplements for keeping your head ‘cool’ when things get hot.
+Did you know that Tyrosine is one of the best supplements for keeping you cool when things get hot?

 As one of the most effective cognitive boosters, Tyrosine helps with:

-- Brain Chemicals – Your brain needs L-Tyrosine to make catecholamine neurotransmitters, which are dopamine, epinephrine and norepinephrine.
+- Brain Chemicals – Your brain needs L-Tyrosine to make catecholamine, which are dopamine, epinephrine and norepinephrine.
 As your dopamine levels stabilize, you’ll be able to think clearly, focus easily, and get things done faster.

 - Mental Resistance to Stress – Stress and lack of sleep deprive your brain of dopamine and other critical neurotransmitters.
 L-Tyrosine recharges your brain chemicals to preserve focus, mental clarity, and cognition.
 (2)

-Tyrosine also enhances the levels of your T3 and T4 thyroid hormones.
+Tyrosine also enhances the levels of your T3 and T4 thyroid hormones by acting as a precursor for them.
 Both of these are critical for not just your physical but also cognitive health.

-In this L-Tyrosine review article, I’ll look into how this intriguing nootropic works in our brain, and give you a few tips on how you can get the most out of it.
+In this L-Tyrosine review article, I’ll look into how this intriguing nootropic functions in our brain, and give you a few tips on how you can get the most out of it.

 A Glance at L-Tyrosine